anicet-bart/pimc_pylib/README.md

 * generate CSP models for PIMC verification (see.
 Section PIMC modeler)

 ## Installation
-- Python 2 or Python 3 is required
+- Python 3 is required
 - [PRISM](http://www.prismmodelchecker.org) is required for using PIMC generator
 - Edit the ```config.ini``` file to set the location of your PRISM executable/binary.